-Our Florence Nightingale military nurse statuette is made in an 8 inch scale.
+Our Florence Nightingale nurse statuette is made within the 12 inch scale.
 This nursing retirement or long service gift for anyone who's served on our hospital wards and would like a cheerful reminder of their service.
-We include the wooden base and an engraved brass plate as standard.
+We include the brass plate with engraving

 Florence Nightingale, 'The Lady with the Lamp '.
 'Bring me 200 scrubbing brushes' was the first instruction issued by Florence Nightingale a few hours after arriving at the Military Hospital in Scutari in Turkey.
 Accompanied by 37 nurses, Florence had answered a call to help British soldiers who had been wounded in the Crimean War and she arrived none too late.
 On the day of her arrival, October 25th, 1854, the inconclusive Battle of Balaclava resulted in a huge number of wounded soldiers requiring attention and, as was normal in these days, there were neither the staff nor the facilities to assist them.
 But Florence was equal to the occasion.
 With commendable foresight she had brought £30,000 and a shipload of supplies with her and within a few weeks the death rate in the hospital had fallen from 42 per 100 to 2.